How to Make a Soaker Hose Out of an Old Garden Hose

 Sometimes the best way to water your garden is with a soaker hose.
-That's because a soaker hose provides gentle, consistent, deep watering over a relatively large area.
-The hose part is aptly named, and a soaking is just what's needed if your garden is suffering from a period of drought.
-All you really need to make this handy and useful piece of gardening equipment is an old garden hose that you're no longer using.
-It only takes about five minutes to craft a soaker hose, it's very easy to do, and the best part is it costs nearly nothing.
+A soaker hose provides gentle, consistent, deep watering over a relatively large area.
+All you need to make this handy and useful piece of gardening equipment is an old garden hose you're no longer using.
+Crafting a soaker hose is relatively easy to do and costs practically nothing.
 Once you're done, your parched garden will thank you with an offer of beautiful flowers and tasty vegetables.

 What You'll Need